Wood Safari – experience how creative wood ideas turns in to sustainable living environments

 The advances made in wood construction are attracting more and more attention from contractors and architects that are discovering the advantages of building in wood.
 In Skellefteå you can take part in something as rare as a wood safari.
 A learning experience in how creative wood ideas create climate-smart living environments and how sustainable building ensures that the city develops in an attractive way, in both the near and more distant future.

 Social and environmental investments in Vårsången – a good deal for everyone

 Renovating the run-down area Vårsången in Malmö has been a success.
 Previously Malmö residents moved to Vårsången because they needed somewhere to live.
 Now they move there because they want to live there.
 And at the same time the property value has increased significant.
 A proof that social and environmental measures make a good deal in the long run.

 Smart Living lab in the University district of Umeå

 Umeå is a fast growing city in Northern Sweden with progressive and environmentally-friendly citizens.
 Located 600 km north of Stockholm, the 11th largest city in Sweden has a subarctic climate, with short and fairly warm summers, but lengthy and freezing winters.
 Umeå will continue to grow with ecological, economic and social sustainability.
 The purpose is to reduce the city’s CO₂ emissions through less energy use and sustainable transports.
 By developing smart business models and working methods, we will ensure that we will continue to be innovative when we are developing the sustainable city.

-Sustainable Ålidhem in Umeå is a unique project for sustainable urban development which includes social, technical, environmental and economical aspects.
-The overall objective of the project is to reduce energy use in the area, create a more comfortable and safe environment and transform Ålidhem to a sustainable neighborhood.
+Sustainable Ålidhem in Umeå is a unique urban development project, encompassing the social, technical, environmental and economic aspects of sustainability.
+The objective of the project is to reduce energy usage, create a safer and more comfortable environment and transform Ålidhem into a sustainable neighbourhood.